History of the Jews in the United States: Antisemitism in the United States

 In April 2015, the Anti-Defamation League published its 2014 audit of antisemitic incidents.
 According to it, there were 912 antisemitic incidents across the U.S. during 2014.
 This represents a 21 percent increase from the 751 incidents which were reported during the same period in 2013.
 Most of the incidents (513) belonged to the category of "harassments, threats and events".
 Another finding of the audit shows that most of the vandalism incidents occurred in public areas (35%).
 A review of the results shows that during operation Protective Edge there was a significant increase in the number of antisemitic incidents, as compared to the rest of the year.
 As usual, the highest totals of antisemitic incidents occurred in states with large Jewish populations: New York State – 231 incidents, California – 184 incidents, New Jersey – 107 incidents, Florida – 70 incidents.
 In all of these states, more antisemitic incidents were counted in 2014 than in the previous year.
 In the first two months of 2017, nearly 50 bomb threats were made to Jewish community centers across the country.

+After the massacres of October 7th 2023, the United States saw the most significant explosion of antisemitism in American history.